 Although these side effects are possible, Delta-8 is generally believed to have far fewer side effects than traditional Delta-9-THC products.
 To stay within the scope of this article, however, we want to unpack some possible reasons that people may experience an upset stomach when using Delta-8.

 One reason Delta-8-THC could cause an upset stomach is because it stimulates appetite.
-It's ability to stimulate appetite is actually one of the primary reasons that Delta-8 is used therapeutically, since it may be able to induce appetite in those suffering from severe nausea or disordered eating.
+Its ability to stimulate appetite is actually one of the primary reasons that Delta-8 is used therapeutically, since it may be able to induce appetite in those suffering from severe nausea or disordered eating.

 A 2004 study found that Delta-8 caused a 22% increase in food intake in rats compared to the control group.
 The way that Delta-8 impacts the appetite in humans is still being studied, but many people report a serious case of the "munchies" after using Delta-8.